Malaysia

 Time from Woodlands Checkpoint: 1 hour 48 minutes

 Kluang used to be the administrative capital of Johor, especially with the main railway line that passes through it.
 You’ll find that Kluang Railway Station still functions to this day.
-Right next to the railway track is the iconic Kluang Rail Coffee, a traditional coffee joint that’s been open since 1938 – so it retains its retro vibe.
+Right next to the railway track is the iconic Kluang Rail Coffee, a traditional coffee joint that’s been open since 1938, and it has retained its retro vibe.

 Another stop for caffeine lovers is Kluang Coffee Powder Factory, which manufactures a popular Malaysian brand, ‘Television Brand’ coffee.
 Sultan Iskandar is even rumoured to have it delivered to the palace monthly.